Here are seven tips that will help you stick to them, long after the first few weeks of January.

 - Find a support network.
 Research shows that support and encouragement from others with the same goals is a big help.
-If you’re interested in healthy eating, zest4life is a nationwide network of low GL diet groups and a great place to interact with people who are also interested in eating healthy.
 Family, friends, neighbours, and colleagues are other great sources of support.

 - Go public.
 To give your resolution a little extra staying power, share it with others.
 There’s something about making your resolution public that makes it just a little harder to abandon.
-Why not post your resolution below or share it on my Facebook page.
 And if you want to raise the bar a little bit, log on to stickK.com, where you can put your money where your mouth is by making your resolution public and bet on yourself.
 If you fail to stick to your resolution, your money goes to a worthy cause that you designate beforehand, so it’s win- win!

 - If you fall off the wagon, just get back on.
 Think of this as a process not failure, remember, it takes time to break a habit.

 And – if losing weight is one of your New Year’s Resolutions then look out for emails and new articles from me in January and February.